nosqlbench/nosqlbench/nb-adapters/adapter-cqld4/src/main/resources/cqld4.md

 Each distinct predicate shape becomes one prepared statement, keyed by the predicate's fingerprint; the comparands bind as parameters typed from the metadata fields they constrain.
+The predicate facet is surveyed when the binding is built, and the forms are printed on the console before the first cycle — the number of prepared statements the run will hold, and how many predicates take each — so a run declares its shapes before it starts.

 ## CQLd4 Op Template Examples